Santander's powerful patriarch Botin dies, daughter named successor

 Emilio Botin, "El Presidente" to co-workers, was at the forefront of a drive to create global banks, offering a one-stop shop to multinational companies and a range of services to consumers.

-He used a keen eye for deals to spread Santander's red-liveried brand with its stylised 'S' logo around the world, amassing 1.4 trillion euros (1.1 trillion pounds) of funds and nearly 200,000 employees.
+He used a keen eye for deals to spread Santander's red-liveried brand with its stylized 'S' logo around the world, amassing 1.4 trillion euros ($1.8 trillion) of funds and nearly 200,000 employees.

 "He was a man who has been able to make Banco Santander the most important bank of our country," Spanish Prime Minister Mariano Rajoy told journalists in Parliament.